-Thanks to a partnership with the Research & Computing Office, RIT Libraries is able to assign DOIs for the RIT community, through membership with DataCite, a DOI registration agency.
+Thanks to a partnership with the Research & Computing Office, RIT Libraries is able to assign DOIs for the RIT community, through our membership with DataCite, a DOI registration agency.
 This service will allow for better citation tracking and access to research, particularly for products of non-traditional publishing.

 What is a DOI?

 A Digital Object Identifier (DOI) permanently identifies a physical or digital object.
 Similar to URLs, they point to the online location of the entity.
 Unlike URLs, DOIs are standardized, unique, persistent identifiers.
-While the content pointed to by a DOI may be updated, or a URL may change, the DOI itself remains static and will always point users to where the object can be accessed.
+While the content pointed to by a DOI may be updated, or the URL may change, the DOI itself remains static and will always point users to where the object can be accessed.

 DOIs are made up of three parts: